 the rougher it is the more fun you will have, the fast sections well that when to bring big red.

 thought of a new front end, USD? rear shock swap?

-After finding the swingarm bolt partially frozen, I figured I would do some maintenance and respringing on the rear suspension.
-Though the swingarm bolts often dry out and seize, the linkage usually remains in good condition.
-Anyway, I pulled the rear linkage and the shock off the bike:
+Siince I was in there for the swingarm bolt, I figured I would do some maintenance and re-springing on the rear suspension.
+I pulled the rear linkage and the shock off the bike:

 Cleaned up a bit, and of course always, always, always pack things up with grease: